Citroën Xsara Picasso

-The Citroën Xsara Picasso is a car produced by Citroën from 1999 to 2012.
-It has a five-seater five-door compact MPV design.
+The Citroën Xsara Picasso is a five-seater, five-door compact MPV produced by Citroën from 1999 to 2012.
+It was based on the Xsara hatchback platform.

 Trim range

-At the time of its release, two trim levels were available, LX and SX.
+At the time of its release in December 1999 (June 2000 in the UK), two trim levels were available, LX and SX.
 Later designations were 'Desire', 'VTX', and the range topping 'Exclusive' trim level, some with an electric glass sunroof.
 On all models, the front seat backs have fold down tables, and the rear seats can be removed to create extensive internal space for transportation of bulky items similar to a small van.

 2004 facelift

-The model received a facelift in early 2004 with updated bumpers, engines and body-coloured bumpers were made standard on all trim levels.
+The model received a facelift in early 2004 with updated bumpers and engines, while body-coloured bumpers were made standard on all trim levels.

 Engines

-The Xsara Picasso was available with a 1.6, 1.8 and 2.0-litre (automatic only) petrol engine, or a 2.0-litre (replaced by the 1.6-litre 2004 onwards) diesel engine, all shared with the smaller Citroën Xsara.
+The Xsara Picasso was available with a 1.6, 1.8 and 2.0 litre (automatic only) petrol engines, or a choice of 1.6 and 2.0-litre (replaced by the 1.6-litre 2004 onwards) diesels, all shared with the smaller Citroën Xsara apart from the 1.6 diesel.

-Sales and production
+Sales, Production and in popular culture

 On 22 March 2007, Auto Trader reviewed the Xsara Picasso, calling it the most popular MPV in the United Kingdom, "thanks to a combination of practicality and affordability".
 From 1999 to 2010, the Xsara Picasso has been assembled at PSA plant in Vigo, Spain.